rdxiang/rdxiang.github.io/_posts/2014-02-02-sublime-sftp.markdown

     // Omitted stuff below is important but no need to edit!
 ...
-</code></pre>
+{% endhighlight %}

 Time to configure away!
 Depending on your preferences, you can modify the top 8 settings however you see fit.
 I typically recommend changing `upload_on_save` to be true since it's more convenient.

 The important thing is to change `host`, `user` and `password`.
 For example, if you are a UMich student, host will be `login.engin.umich.edu` and your username and password are your uniquename and password.
 Make sure you delete the `//` before password!

 Your `remote_path` will be the remote folder that your open folder's files will be saved to.
-For example ` /afs/umich.edu/user/e/x/example/school/engr101` or something like that if you want your files to be saved in the `engr101` folder when you sync.
+For example `/afs/umich.edu/user/e/x/example/school/engr101` or something like that if you want your files to be saved in the `engr101` folder when you sync.
 (The `~` just means home directory.)

 Now save!